Niharika-Rawat/WordSearchGenerator/README.md

 # 🧩 Word Search Generator

 A simple Word Search Generator built in C++, capable of creating word searches with randomly placed words in 8 directions.
+It uses recursive backtracking to place words in the grid while maximizing letter overlaps for compact arrangement.
+Stops when the best overlap score or word count is achieved within a set time limit, then fills remaining cells randomly.

 # 🚀 Features
 - Generate word search puzzles of any size